-The doors to four Phoenix homes will be opened to the public as part of the Friends of Mexican Art’s HOME TOUR and MEXICAN MERCADO scheduled for Sunday, February 24, 2013, from 10 am to 4 pm.
-Tickets for this event can be purchased after January 30 for $35.
+The doors to five Phoenix and Paradise Valley homes will be opened to the public as part of the Friends of Mexican Art’s HOME TOUR and MEXICAN MERCADO scheduled for Sunday, February 23, 2014, from 10 am to 4 pm.
+Tickets for this event can be purchased after January 30.
 Ticket holders for this special fund-raising event will be invited to experience homes that contain fascinating, even spectacular collections.
 Art - especially Mexican art - dominates, adorning all surfaces in these homes.
 What pulls these collections together is the homeowners’ love of the art works and their inventiveness in displaying it.
 Come and surround yourself with creativity and discover the fun of collecting.

 At the mercado, which will be held at one of the homes, dealers in Mexican art will have items for sale.
 A portion of the proceeds of the Mercado will also benefit Friends of Mexican Art and its goals.
 For almost 45 years, Phoenix-based Friends of Mexican Art has dedicated itself to raising funds for the purpose of purchasing Mexican art for Arizona museums, underwriting Mexican art exhibitions in the state, publishing exhibition catalogues and assisting in the restoration of important Mexican cultural landmarks in danger of deterioration or destruction.

 Here are the homes scheduled for the FOMA 2015 tour: